Learn and Explore

 Hikers are expected to find their own way and be prepared for self-rescue.
 While descending, study the route behind, as this will make it easier to wayfind when confronted with a choice of routes and drainages on the way back up.
 The routes are the easiest, and sometimes only, path to the river.

 Poison ivy is nearly impossible to avoid, and can be found growing 5 feet tall along the river.
+Pets are not allowed in the Black Canyon of the Gunnison Wilderness Area.

 The hike into and out of the canyon and is very strenuous.
 Giardia is in all water sources, including the river, therefore all water must be purified.
 In your pack, you should include: